codefellows-seattle-javascript-401d12/06-tcp-chat-server/README.md

 For the host computer to also be a chat user, a separate command line tab or window must be open and in the in the root directory of the chat app.
 For each new tab or window, type `telnet localhost 8000`.
 This will generate a new chat client with a randomly assigned name.

+Users on other computers in the local network may also join the chat.
+They will need to install the app and run `node server.js` and open a second tab or window as described above.
+In the second tab or window, instead of typing `telnet localhost 8000`, however, they will need to type `telnet hostIPAddress 8000`, where hostIPAddress is the IP address of the host computer (usually a string of numbers separated by period characters, e.g. '30.124.152.1').

 ### Commands
 * The command format `@handle myusername` will allow a user change their user handle, where 'myusername' is any name or string of characters the user chooses, as long as there are no spaces.
 * The command format `@dm username your message goes here` will allow a user to send a message directly to another user by their user handle, where 'username' is their user handle and 'your message goes here' is your message to that user.